bbartik/ansible-spine-leaf/README.md

 ## PREP

-*NOTE: Nexus must have "nv overlay evpn" configured before allowing EVPN AP configuration, this does not appear to be in nxos module so perform this step manually*
+*NOTE: Nexus must have "nv overlay evpn" configured before allowing EVPN AF configuration, this does not appear to be in nxos module so perform this step manually*

 - Prep each device as follows: